IBM/cp4ba-client-onboarding-scenario/23.0.2/README.md

 Depending on the target deployment environment (Starter vs. Enterprise deployment, Enterprise: Rapid Deployment Scripts LDAP with Gitea, Cloud Pak Deployer, Custom with arbitrary LDAP and external GitHub), the tool requires different configuration settings.

-Choose the environment type and deployment approach below that best matches your target environment and proceed as described in the linked document.
+Choose the environment type and deployment approach below, that best matches your target environment and proceed as described in the linked document.

 > [!NOTE]
 >